oxyno-zeta/s3-proxy/docs/configuration/example.md

 #     provider: provider1
 #     # OIDC section for access filter
 #     oidc:
 #       # NOTE: This list can be empty ([]) for authentication only and no group filter
 #       authorizationAccesses: # Authorization accesses : groups or email or regexp
 #         - group: devops_users
+#     # Header section for access filter
+#     header:
+#       # NOTE: This list can be empty ([]) for authentication only and no group filter
+#       authorizationAccesses: # Authorization accesses : groups or email or regexp
+#         - group: devops_users